|

 -----------------------------------

 STOP!
-Here are two low cost options that are not in our program, but their fees are less than if you used our program.
+Here are three low cost options that are not in our program, but their fees are low.
 You will make appointments and payments directly with them.

 1) Dr. Lori Duggan.
 It may take a while to set up an appointment, but Dr. Duggan's mission is to bring low cost veterinary services to the public.
-At this time (5/2023) she charges $130 for a spay/neuter, wellness exam, nail trim and pain meds.
-The clinic is in Burlington County, but is open to anyone.
+At this time (5/2023) a $130 fee covers a spay or neuter, wellness exam, nail trim and pain meds.
+The clinic is in Southampton, Burlington County, but is open to anyone.

-2) Associated Humane Societies in Forked River, Ocean County.
-At this time (4/2021) they charge $175 for a neuter and $200 for a spay - no office visit charge but there will be a charge for take home medications.
-609-693-1900 option 5
+another $20.
+3) Associated Humane Societies in Forked River, Ocean County.
+As of 4/2024 they charge $175 for a neuter and $200 for a spay - no office visit charge but there will be a charge for take home medications.
+609-693-1900 option 5 At this time, October 1, 2024, Associated Humane is without a vet to perform rabbit spay/neuter surgeries.
+We'll mark them as active as soon as they are up and running again.

 STOP!
 Are you a low-income individual on government assistance or a low-income college student?
 We offer further discounted certificate fees.
 Click here for details.